gregoryb79/GarageSale/readme.md

 - **Wishlist**
   - Users can save items they like to a personal wishlist.
+  - Users can view, update quantities, or remove items from their wishlist.
   - Wishlist items can be moved to the cart or removed.

 - **Admin Features** *(optional not in MVP)*